1996–97 South-West Indian Ocean cyclone season: Other systems

 In addition to the named storms, the MFR tracked six tropical disturbances and one tropical depression throughout the year.
 Most were short lived, often receiving few warnings.

 On January 3, the BoM and the JTWC ceased issuing advisories on Tropical Cyclone Phil in the Australian region, which previously moved over Western Australia.
 The system continued to the west, entering the south-west Indian Ocean on January 5.
 On January 8, the remnants of Phil slowed and turned to the southeast.
 The next day, the JTWC began reissuing advisories on Phil.
 The storm meandered and executed a small loop, and in the process reached peak 1–minute winds of 85 km/h.
 Phil turned back to the southwest, and the JTWC ceased issuing advisories on January 12.
 Four days later, the circulation dissipated.
 Also in January, the JTWC briefly tracked Tropical Cyclone 18S from the Australian region, which entered the south-west Indian Ocean on January 12.
 At that time, the storm had peak 1–minute winds of 85 km/h, although it quickly weakened and dissipated on January 13.

 A tropical disturbance developed in late November, and two disturbances formed in the first few weeks of January.
 In the duration between when Iletta developed on January 23 and when Tropical Cyclone Josie formed on February 9, another two tropical disturbances formed, and the final two developed after Lisette originated in late February.
 The final disturbance of the season originated from a persistent area of convection near the equator on July 19, northeast of Diego Garcia.
 With warm enough water temperatures, the system developed further, becoming Tropical Depression M2 on July 20, the first July depression since 1971.
 That day, the JTWC classified the storm as Tropical Cyclone 01S.
 As the JTWC considers the tropical cyclone year to begin on July 1, and the MFR considered it beginning on August 1 at the time, the storm was in different cyclone years in different agencies.
 Estimates from the Dvorak technique suggested that the system approached tropical storm status on July 21 after a central dense overcast formed, although the MFR only estimated peak 10–minute winds of 55 km/h.
 Moving southwestward and later to the west, the depression began weakening due to wind shear on July 23, and dissipated two days later.
 At the time, July was within the annual tropical cyclone year, although a change in policy shifted the end of the tropical cyclone year to June 30, beginning in 2002.

+Storm names

+Within the South-West Indian Ocean basin, tropical systems that attain 10-minute sustained windspeeds of 65 km/h, (40 mph) are assigned a name by the Regional Specialized Meteorological Centre on Réunion (RSMC La Réunion).
+Systems that move into this region from the Australian region are given a second name by Météo-France.
+New naming lists are used every year so a name is normally used only once, thus no names are retired.